-- 1. An official transcript must be filed with the registrar. - Until fall 1995, work graded D (or 1.0 on the decimal grading system) or higher will be allowed for transfer except for departmental requirements in the Schools of Business and Economics, Engineering,

-Nursing, and some departments in the College of Arts and Sciences, where C (or 2.0 on the decimal grading system) is the minimum.
+2. Until fall 1995, work graded D (or 1.0 on the decimal grading system) or higher was allowed for transfer except for departmental requirements in the Schools of Business and Economics, Engineering, Nursing, and some departments in the College of Arts and Sciences, where C (or 2.0 on the decimal grading system) is the minimum.

-Beginning fall 1995, the lowest acceptable grade in transfer for any course will be C- or 1.5 on the decimal system except for departmental requirements as stated above, for which the minimum will remain 2.0.
+After fall 1995, the lowest acceptable grade in transfer for any course for new or continuing students is C- or 1.5 on the decimal system except for departmental requirements as stated above, for which the minimum will remain 2.0.
+Courses graded below C- or 1.5 submitted for transfer after fall 1995 by new or continuing students are not acceptable irrespective of the date the course was completed.